 - Blockwise test run

 - Interrupt test at any block

-- Optional Block Skip
+- Optional block skip

 - Functions for graphic simulation

 - Measuring the machining time

 - Additional status display

-Some traverse motions performed by the machine cannot be graphically simulated by the TNC.
+The TNC cannot graphically simulate all traverse motions actually performed by the machine.
 These include

 - traverse motions during tool change, if the machine manufacturer defined them in a tool-change macro or via the PLC, - positioning movements that the machine manufacturer defined in an M-function macro, - positioning movements that the machine manufacturer performs via the PLC, and - positioning movements that lead to a pallet change.